umjammer/Eclipse-Markdown-Editor-Plugin/README.md

 Github Falvored Markdown (includes Table) enabled markdown editor and previewer (in tabbed pane).

 This plugin is very ad-hoc build, contribution is welcome.
-This plugin used [flexmark](https://github.com/vsch/flexmark-java) as a rendering engine.
+This plugin uses [flexmark](https://github.com/vsch/flexmark-java) as a rendering engine.

 ## Usage